saleor/storefront/README.md

 ### GraphQL Schema

-To generate GraphQL code based on latest schema from Saleor instance defined in `SALEOR_API_URL` env variable run this command:
+To generate GraphQL code based on the latest schema from Saleor instance defined in `SALEOR_API_URL` env variable, run this command:

 ```
 pnpm run generate
 ```

-You need to run this command after each change in `*.graphql` files
+You need to run this command after each change in `*.graphql` files.

 ### Env variables